-To change something into a programming code.
+Encode means to change something into a programming code.
 For instance, changing a letter into the binary code for that letter or changing an analog sound into a digital file.
 A good example of where you are most likely to encounter encoding is what happens in your browser.
-The URL only supports so many characters, any other characters such as a space must be encoded to be understood.
+The URL (uniform resource locator) only supports so many characters, any other characters such as a space must be encoded to be understood.
 For example, if we wanted to have "computer hope" in the URL with the space it would be encoded to "computer%20hope".